TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

    $GLOBALS['TCA']['example_table']['ctrl']['versioningWS'] = false;

+This will lead to all t3ver_* fields of the example table to be marked as obsolete, if they have not be defined explicitly in the extension.
+A subsequent DB schema update will then drop these fields.

 The concept of workspaces needs attention from extension programmers.
 The implementation of workspaces is however made so that no critical problems can appear with old extensions;